tejones/sap-fuse-certification/8_3-4_Performance_Load_And_Unicode_Test_Drive/README.md

 1. Change your working directory to the `8_3-4_Performance_Load_And_Unicode_Test_Drive` directory.
 * Run `mvn clean install` to build the quick start.
-* In your JBoss Fuse installation directory run, `./bin/fuse` to start the JBoss Fuse runtime.
+* In your Red Hat Fuse installation directory run, `./bin/fuse` to start the Red Hat Fuse runtime.
-* In the JBoss Fuse console, run `osgi:install -s mvn:org.fusesource/camel-sap` to install the JBoss Fuse SAP Camel component.
+* In the Red Hat Fuse console, run `osgi:install -s mvn:org.fusesource/camel-sap` to install the Red Hat Fuse SAP Camel component.
 Note the bundle number for the component bundle returned by this command.
-* In the JBoss Fuse console, run `osgi:install -s mvn:org.jboss.fuse/Performance_Load_And_Unicode_Test_Drive` to install and run the certification test.
+* In the Red Hat Fuse console, run `osgi:install -s mvn:org.Red Hat.fuse/Performance_Load_And_Unicode_Test_Drive` to install and run the certification test.
 Note the bundle number for the certification test returned by this command.

 Evaluating Certification Test Results
 -------------------------------------